hmunye/echo.nvim/README.md

 **echo.nvim** is a Neovim plugin that provides local, AI-driven chat and real-time assistance in your terminal via Ollama.
 A private, seamless experience within your development workflow.

 ## Features
-- [ ] Option to enable/disable streaming of model responses to chat buffer
+- [ ] Option to enable/disable streaming of generated responses to chat buffer
 - [ ] Ability to dynamically switch between locally available models
 - [ ] Control over whether the current buffer is included as context for the model
 - [x] Configuration of model parameters (e.g., temperature, system prompt)